Contracts & Grants: Common Proposal Components

 Current and Pending Support:

 The Current and Pending Support section describes what funding a researcher is currently receiving as well as what funding the researcher has applied for.
+The PI is responsible for reviewing prior to submission.
+OCG does not review Current and Pending forms.

 Letters of Support/ Commitment: